torchnyu/blog/_posts/2020-07-08-humanities-and-cs.md

 The problem is that core classes are *hard to teach*.
-You're not teaching a traditional major based intro class, so you can't spend too much time on the basics, but you also can't jump into the more advanced topics that are interesting because they require too much technicalities.
+You're not teaching a traditional major based intro class, so you can't spend too much time on the basics, but you also can't jump into the more advanced topics that are interesting because they require too many technicalities.

 If I had to teach a programming class where students came in with zero